 Bad hygiene on the chamois front is never going to do you any favours.
 Don’t believe me, Google “Paul Kimmage champignons” to be convinced.

 17. An expensive option but smart rollers could handle the comfort issue better

 More kit.
 More expense.
 And this is not cheap.
 Trainers keep you in a fixed position, even with a rocker plate.
 Smart rollers are expensive but nothing simulates the outdoors better.

 There is more to Zwift than just connecting your trainer and riding.

 18. Sign up for the Everest Challenge as soon as you can

-Climb 50,000 metres and you get the Tron Bike (the Concept Z1 shown in the main image).
-Seriously, you want one so don’t waste any climbing metres.
+Climb 50,000 meters and you get the Tron Bike (the Concept Z1 shown in the main image).
+Seriously, you want one so don’t waste any climbing meters.

 You know how everyone told you to sign up for a pension when you were 21.
 Well, this is the same except more important.

 It’s not obvious.
 Get to it via the menu page.
 Click on the challenges panel on the right.
 You will find it listed on that page.

 Alpe du Zwift 48 times.
 If the Alpe takes most mortals an hour that’s just two days solid climbing.